South Korea discusses coronavirus with China, Japan; plans to quarantine Europe entries

 The move came a day after tighter border checks took effect for all people arriving from overseas.

-South Korea has established special entry proceduresfor visitors from hard-hit countries like China, Italy and Iran, requiring them to sign up by a smartphone application to track whether they have any symptoms such as fever.
+South Korea has established special entry procedures for visitors from hard-hit countries like China, Italy and Iran, requiring them to sign up by a smartphone application to track whether they have any symptoms such as fever.

+Despite strong diplomatic and economic ties between the three North Asian neighbours, historic grievances dog their relations.
+And reduced flights, stronger border controls, and quarantine requirements introduced in response to the epidemic have proved irksome.

+Earlier this month, Seoul suspended visas and visa waivers for Japan in a tit-for-tat move following Tokyo’s own travel restrictions on Koreans, triggering fears that their defences against the virus could spark a fresh feud.

-As of Thursday, there were 79 cases involving infected people who had recently arrived in the country, up from 44 recorded on Sunday.
+As of Thursday, there were 79 cases involving infected people who had recently arrived in the country, up from 44 on Sunday.
 Most of them were South Koreans, 27 came from Europe, 16 from China, and 12 from other Asian countries, according to the KCDC.

 Reporting by Hyonhee Shin; Editing by Raju Gopalakrishnan & Simon Cameron-Moore